 Over the past century, the Upper Truckee River has been impacted by logging, gravel mining, grazing channel straightening, and the subsequent development of the golf course directly on the floodplain.
 These disturbances have led to erosion, increases of sediment and nutrient loads to Lake Tahoe, and decreased riparian habitat.
 Due to these types of disturbances, Lake Tahoe has lost 30 feet of clarity since the 1960’s.
 For more information, visit History & Background.

-For proposed Project, see the map showing the preferred Alternative 2B, which would reconfigure the golf course to allow for river restoration, enhanced recreation access and economic vitality.
+Please see the map showing the proposed Project ALT 2B, which would reconfigure the golf course to allow for river restoration, enhanced recreation access and economic vitality.
 Five holes would be relocated to keep the 18-hole golf course.
 Compare this map with Alternative 1, on the right-side, which shows existing conditions or no action.

 click images to enlarge